Heron Cross Primary School

 We check how well a child understands and makes progress in each lesson through ongoing assessments and evaluations.

-Our Senior Leadership Team monitors the progress of all children every term at tracking meetings and reviews.
+Our Senior Leadership Team monitors the progress of all children every term at pupil progress meeting, tracking pupils against National Curriculum Age Related Expectations (ARE).
 We discuss what we are doing to make sure that they make good progress including those with Special Educational Needs.

 You will be invited to a meeting to discuss progress and to set targets for your child according to outcomes.

 Professional reports will be shared with parents and carers.